 The singing and dancing and drinking so merrily,

 Red nights, which we will never see again

 For down in the village we tarried too long.

 Twenty years after his death, a new biography of Brendan Behan was published revealing his homosexual activities.
 His compatriots, fans and friends were outraged at the disclosures.
 Not so his mother, who loved the biography and relished the sexual content, finding it, well, gay.
 She traveled to London to celebrate the book’s publication and sang heartily at the launch party, upstaging and outsinging Dominic.
 The crowd loved her.

 At last, Kathleen’s time arrived.
-She took her singing and storytelling public, was on the radio, BBC and RTÉ television.
+She took her singing and storytelling public, and was on the radio, BBC, and RTÉ television.
 She recorded a folk album and wrote her autobiography, which was later made into a popular play, Mother of All the Behans.
 Now she was famous in her own right.
 It took her until she was in her mid-90s, but finally, Kathleen Kearney Behan was the star she was always meant to be. ♦